 You may have seen the words “acacia gum” on some of your food labels.
-It is a common ingredient in many processed foods but is also important in some fabric production, pharmaceutical preparations, ink and even certain pigment manufacture.
-Where does acacia gum come from?
-Trees found in tropical Africa.
+It is a common ingredient in many processed foods but is also important in some fabric production, pharmaceutical preparations, inks, and even certain pigment manufactures.
+Acacia gum comes from trees found in tropical Africa.
 Acacia gum has a long history of natural use in the region and is now easy to find in natural health stores around the world.

 What is Acacia Gum?

 Acacia gum is also called gum arabic.
 It is made from the sap of the Acacia senegal tree, or gum acacia.
 It is used medicinally as well as in the production of many items.
 In fact, the many acacia gum uses span numerous professional industries.
 It may even be an important part of everyday health.
 Further acacia arabic information can help you decide if you should include it in your diet.

 Much of the supply of acacia gum comes from the Sudan region, but also from Nigeria, Niger, Mauritania, Mali, Chad, Kenya, Eritrea, and Senegal.
 It comes from the thorny Acacia senegal tree where the sap bubbles up to the surface of the branches.
 Workers must brave those thorns to scrape the stuff off the bark as it occurs during the rainy season.
 The sap is dried using the naturally warm temperatures of the region.
 This process is called curing.

 Countless tons of the sap is sent annually to Europe for processing.
 There it is cleaned, dissolved in water, and dried again to create a powder.
 The sap is a cold, water soluble polysaccharide.
 In its gum form, the product thins out as temperature rises.
 These variable forms make it useful in a host of products.